Movie date: Cineplex offering select showtimes for $2.99 in Calgary this month | Listed

 Plus, the Cineplex website says to “check back for film and date announcements,” so it sounds as if more affordable movies could be coming our way.

-Cineplex Calgary locations offering the Family Favourites deal vary by date, so be sure to check the listing of the movie you want to see for more details.
-Participating cinemas include the following:
+Cineplex Vancouver locations offering the Family Favourites deal vary by date, so be sure to check the listing of the movie you want to see for more details.
+Participating locations include the following:

 The $2.99 tickets are available online now, so snag yours ASAP and make a movie date with your family, friends, that special someone, or even just go alone – you’re sure to be in good company!